tubiz/voguepay-woocommerce-payment-gateway/README.md

 ### Contribute ###
-To contribute to this plugin feel free to fork it on GitHub [Voguepay Woocommerce Payment Gateway on GitHub](https://github.com/tubiz/voguepay-woocommerce-payment-gateway)
+To contribute to this plugin feel free to fork it on GitHub [Voguepay WooCommerce Payment Gateway on GitHub](https://github.com/tubiz/voguepay-woocommerce-payment-gateway)

 ## Installation ##